underlines/awesome-ml/llm-tools.md

 -   [text-generation-inference](https://github.com/huggingface/text-generation-inference) Rust, Python and gRPC server for text generation inference.
 Used in production at HuggingFace to power LLMs api-inference widgets
 -   [gorilla-cli](https://github.com/gorilla-llm/gorilla-cli) use natural language in the terminal to assist with command writing, gorilla writes the commands based on a user prompt, while the user just approves them
 -   [minigpt4.cpp](https://github.com/Maknee/minigpt4.cpp) to run minigpt4 using 4-bit quantization with using the ggml library in pure C/C++
--   [LocalAI](https://github.com/go-skynet/LocalAI) Drop-in OpenAI API replacement with local LLMs, Audio To Text (whisper), Image generation (Stable Diffusion), OpenAI functions and Embeddings
+-   [LocalAI](https://github.com/mudler/LocalAI) Drop-in OpenAI API replacement with local LLMs, Audio To Text (whisper), Image generation (Stable Diffusion), OpenAI functions and Embeddings
--   [biniou](https://github.com/Woolverine94/biniou) a self-hosted webui for 30+ generative ai models for text generation, image generation, audio generation, video generation etc.

 ## Web GUIs